Haberdashers' Boys' School

-Haberdashers' Boys' School (formerly Haberdashers' Aske's Boys' School) is a 4–18 boys public school in Elstree, Hertfordshire, England.
-It is a member of the Headmasters' and Headmistresses' Conference.
+Haberdashers' Boys' School (formerly Haberdashers' Aske's Boys' School) is a private school for boys aged 4–18 in Elstree, Hertfordshire, England.
+It is a member of the Headmastersʼ and Headmistressesʼ Conference.

 The school was founded in 1690 by a Royal Charter granted to the Worshipful Company of Haberdashers to establish a hospital for 20 boarders with £32,000 from the legacy of Robert Aske (equivalent to approximately £5m in 2019).

 The school relocated from its original site in Hoxton in 1874, eventually (1961) moving to 104 acres of green belt countryside in Elstree.
-The house names in the preparatory and pre–preparatory schools represent the patron saints of the four countries of the United Kingdom – England, Scotland, Wales, and Northern Ireland.

-It sits on the same site as the Haberdasher's Girls' School.
+It sits on the same site as the Haberdashers' Girls' School.